-11 Techniques to Get Instant Relief From a Massage Ball
+Lacrosse Ball Massage: 11 Techniques to Get Instant Relief from a Massage

 Everybody loves a good massage.
-However, the expense and inconvenience makes it a rare treat for most people.
-Imagine if you could get the benefits of a professional massage with nothing more than your body and an inexpensive ball.
+However, the expense and inconvenience make it a rare treat for most people.
+Imagine if you could get the benefits of a professional massage with nothing more than your body and an inexpensive lacrosse ball massage.
 Well, you can.
 All you need is a massage ball and the knowledge to use it.
 In this article, we’ll discover 11 techniques to get maximum relief from aches and pains with a lacrosse ball massage.

 Place the massage ball on the floor and stand in front of it.
-Place one foot over top of the ball, right underneath the arch of the foot.
-Roll backwards and forward.
-Place as much bodyweight on the foot as you feel comfortable with.
+Place one foot over the top of the ball, right underneath the arch of the foot.
+Roll backward and forward.
+Place as much body weight on the foot as you feel comfortable with.
 You can also roll the soft tissue massage tool through the metatarsals underneath the base of the foot.

 Remember that your foot is the first point of contact with the earth.
 It can take a lot of pressure.
 So, don’t be afraid to exert maximum force on the massager when doing lacrosse ball foot massage.
-The pressure will break up a lot of the adhesion that immobilize connective tissue and fascia within the muscle.
-This will give you a great self foot massage.
+The pressure will break up a lot of the adhesion that immobilizes connective tissue and fascia within the muscle.
+It will give you an excellent self lacrosse ball foot massage.

 If you wear high heels, the area just below the knee will be an area of tightness for you.
 People who do a lot of running shoes in thick edged heels will also have problems because they are not allowing their foot to plant on the ground as they run.
 Target this area by placing the ball just about under the knee cap.
 Allow the ball to run down the full length of the calf and back to the knee in full strokes.

-Lie face down on a solid surface, with the ball under your mid thigh.
+Lie face down on a solid surface, with the ball under your mid-thigh.
 Gently roll right through from the hips right down to the knee, massaging up and down as well as side to side.
 You should try to get the ball right into the medial side of the hip bone.
-This will open up the upper thigh, which is very stiff for a lot of people.
+It will open up the upper thigh, which is very stiff for a lot of people.

 Remember to vary the amount of pressure that you place on the ball according to the feel of the muscle.
 Massage this area for at least two minutes, playing around to hit your trigger points.